xtenzQ/dev-notes/azure-devops/setting-maven-up.md

 ## General settings

-To successfully connect to Azure DevOps project you need to:
+To successfully connect to Azure DevOps project, you need to:
 1. Go to **Artifacts** menu (on the left)
 2. Click **Connect to feed**
 3. Click **Maven**